-- Targeting of OCPFs according to the relevance pool in which they were placed for the 7. selection is still effective, as it is fixed. - 8.
-However, within each relevance pool, the A15 value has a limited impact on the selection of sites with higher A15 values.
-Furthermore, the A15 calculation and the subsequent selection probability calculation within each pool are not significantly affected by relevance weighting factors.
+8. However, within each relevance pool, the A15 value has a limited impact on the selection of sites with higher A15 values.
+Furthermore, the A15 calculation and the subsequent selection probability calculations within each pool are not significantly affected by relevance weighting factors.
 The probability calculation should be optimised to better target most relevant plant sites within each pool.
-In order to illustrate this point, Table 1 and Figure 1 below depict the A15 data distribution from Pool A (from which roughly 70% of all inspections were carried out in 2019) for inspectable and inspected plant sites.
+In order to illustrate this point, Figure 2 below depicts the A15 data distribution from Pool A (from which roughly 70% of all inspections are carried out) for inspectable and inspected plant sites.
 The data demonstrates that the relevance factor A15 does not have any significant impact on the selection of plant sites for inspection within a pool.